DanLeEpicMan/UpdatedMonolithSolver/README.md

 pip install opencv-python
 ```

 Either way, you should see a message telling you everything downloaded successfully.
-If you do not receive this message, contact me and I'll help you out.
-See [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#afterword).

 ## Step 2